Ordnance QF 25-pounder Short: Assessments

-The QF 25-pounder Short received a mixed reception from gunners, and was particularly unpopular among members of AIF artillery units which had used the standard 25-pounder during the fighting in the Middle East.
+The QF 25-pounder Short received a mixed reception from gunners.
+It was particularly unpopular among members of AIF artillery units which had used the standard 25-pounder during the fighting in the Middle East.
 The lack of a gun shield and the shortened barrel exposed gun crews to a severe backblast each time the gun was fired.
 As a result, gunners often suffered mild concussions and nosebleeds by the end of fire missions.
 Guns were sometimes put out of action by damage caused by the absorption of violent recoil.
 The gun also had a tendency to tilt at low elevation; this was remedied by its crew standing on the trails, an expedient that had previously been used with the QF 4.5 inch Howitzer.
 Other limitations included a low rate of fire (three or four rounds per minute) and difficulties towing the weapon.
 Concerns were also raised over the quality of workmanship, and the commander of the 2/4th Field Regiment rejected a batch of Short 25-pounders sent to his unit before the Nadzab operation in the belief that they had been poorly manufactured.
 Inspectors subsequently concluded that most of his criticisms were unfounded, however.
 The most important deficiency compared to the regular 25-pounder was the shorter range.
 As a result of its experience with the gun, the 9th Division recommended that they be pooled and reserved for their special role rather than be employed in a day-to-day role alongside the regular 25 pounder.

 Post-war assessments of the gun's performance are generally positive.
 The Australian official history acknowledged the QF 25-pounder Short's limitations, but argued that these were the result of it being developed to perform a specialised role for which some trade-offs in performance were needed, and that on balance it was a successful weapon.
 Historian and retired Major General Steve Gower has assessed the gun as being "undoubtedly one of the more significant Australian weapon developments of the Second World War" as it represented a success in adapting a foreign-designed weapon to meet the Australian Army's requirements.
 Similarly, Australian historian Adrian Threlfall noted the shortcomings of the gun, but stated that its rapid development and introduction into service provides an example of the Army's success in adapting to the demands of jungle warfare.
 Jeffrey Grey also judged that the gun "was not a perfect weapon, but a compromise born of an urgent situation".
 British historian Chris Henry has written that the QF 25-pounder Short "gave good service, and was robust enough to survive life in the jungle even though many modifications were needed".